An Employer’s Guide to Autism and Neurodiversity

 Share on Social Media

 This is unacceptable and avoidable: with the right support, many autistic people can thrive in education, employment and in society.
-In the Equality Act 2010, the UK legislation protects people with disabilities, including hidden disabilities, even if the person does not consider themselves to be disabled.

-Autism & Neurodiversity in the Workplace
+Autism and Neurodiversity in the Workplace

 Embracing autism as a form of neurodiversity entails acknowledging the inherent strengths and perspectives of autistic people, as well as their contribution to the workplace.
-While some autistic employees may encounter challenges, such as difficulties with social interaction, it’s essential to recognise that these barriers don’t diminish their value or potential.
+While some autistic employees may encounter challenges, such as difficulties with social interaction, it’s essential to recognise that these differences don’t diminish their value or potential.

 Benefits of Neurodiversity in the Workplace